-Ste p Action P 1 Open the 'Rich Text Format Report' dialog.
+Ste Action p 1 Open the 'Rich Text Format Report' dialog.
 2 Click on the Save as Document button.
 The 'Save current as document definition' dialog displays.
 3 In the 'Enter Value' field, type a name for the document and click on the OK button.
-The document is added to the Resources window for easy future access.
-4 To generate documentation from the Resources window, right-click on the required document.
+The document is added to the 'Resources' tab of the Browser window for easy future access.
+4 To generate documentation from the 'Resources' tab of the Browser window, right-click on the required document.
 The context menu displays.
 5 Select the required context menu option.

-• Open Document - Opens the corresponding document file, as specified by the template 'Filename' property

-• Generate Document - Opens the 'Report' dialog, loaded with the specified template

-• Auto Generate Document - Generates documentation, with the document located at the path specified by the template's 'Filename' property

-• Delete Document - Removes the specified document
+Open Document - Opens the corresponding document file, as specified by the template 'Filename' property Generate Document - Opens the 'Report' dialog, loaded with the specified template Auto Generate Document - Generates documentation, with the document located at the path specified by the template's 'Filename' property Delete Document - Removes the specified document